qqwjq1981/data_science_practice/quizzes-en.md

 ## Chapter 3 Machine Learning Essentials

+#### (**) What approaches can be used to combat overfitting and underfitting?
+> - **Overfitting**:
+>     - Ensemble learning (Bagging, Boosting).
+>     - L1 and L2 regularization.
+>     - Regularization techniques in neural networks (dropout and early stopping).
+>  - **Underfitting**:
+>      - Feature crossing.
+>      - More complex models and search for new features.

+#### (**) List common distance-based clustering and density-based clustering algorithms.
+Please provide up to 5 examples.

+> Common distance-based clustering algorithms include K-Means and hierarchical clustering.
+Density-based clustering algorithms include DBSCAN, HDBSCAN, etc.
+>
 #### (***) Compare and contrast the strengths and weaknesses of Linear Regression (LR), Random Forest (RF), and Gradient Boosting Decision Trees (GBDT) algorithms.
 Additionally, discuss the strategies for implementing these algorithms in a distributed computing environment.

 > A detailed comparison of the advantages and disadvantages of these algorithms can be found in Table 3-3 of this book.
 Implementing these algorithms in distributed computing environment: